 If you are in need of an attorney to prepare your estate plan or assist you with questions about your estate, it is a good idea to interview more than one attorney before retaining one.
-There can be vast differences between attorneys so if you had a bad experience with one lawyer, do not assume you cannot find an attorney you will like.
+There can be vast differences between attorneys.
+If you had a bad experience with one lawyer, do not assume you cannot find an attorney you will like.
 One reason to request a free consultation is to meet prospective attorneys so you can decide if you feel comfortable with their qualifications, experience, fee arrangements, etc.

 Free Estate Planning